Juliet-Simpson/Find-A-Bible-Quote/README.md

 * The register will have a Learn More link after the checkbox to agree to the terms and conditions.
 This will open another overlayed modal laying out the site terms and conditions.  there will be a button to clos the modal at the bottom.

 * Search bar on the homepage which enables users to seach for quotes for a chosen theme by typing that theme into the search bar.

-* Search results page showing quotes stored in the database for the searched for theme.
-Each quote will be on a card panel which is a collapsible header, showing the book chapter and verses from the bible, the theme the quote is for, the quote text, which user added the quote and a caret down icon labelled comments.
-The collapsible body will show the comments about the quote, each on a card panel with which user made the comment.
-Below the comments cards but still in the collapsible body for each quote, if the user is logged in there will be a card to make and post a comment for that quote.
-If they are not logged in there will ba a message saying login or register to make a comment.
-If there are no quotes for the searched theme there will be a message saying so and an option either to log in/register to add a quote or add a quote if already logged in.
+The quotes, if any will then be shown on the search results page.

 * Description of app and instructions for using it on the homepage.

 * Dropdown to show all the themes for which there are already quotes on the homepage.
 Each theme clickable to redirect to a page rendering those quotes.

+* Search results page showing quotes stored in the database for the searched for theme.
+    * If there are no quotes for the searched theme there will be a message saying so and an option to add a quote which is a link to the add quote page or links to login or register to add a quote if the user is not logged in so that they can then add a quote for that theme.
+    * If there are quotes, each quote will be on a card panel which is a collapsible header, showing the book, chapter and verses from the bible, the theme the quote is for, the quote text, which user added the quote and a caret down icon labelled comments.
+    * The collapsible body will show the comments about the quote, each on a card panel with which user made the comment.
+    * Below the comments cards but still in the collapsible body for each quote, if the user is logged in there will be a card to make and post a comment for that quote.
+If they are not logged in there will ba a message saying login or register to make a comment.

+* 'Browse results' page showing quotes for the theme they selected from the dropdown on the homepage.
-This page will be indistuiguishable in structure from the search results page from the user's perspective.
-However there will be no message for no quotes for a theme because only themes with a quote will be shown in the dropdown.
+    * Will be indistuiguishable in structure from the search results page from the user's perspective, except that there will be no message for no quotes for a theme because only themes with any quote will be shown in the dropdown on the homepage.

-* There will be 4 navigable pages for the logged in user, Home, Add A Quote, My Quotes and My Comments.
-An aditional 5th, ADMIN, will be navigable fo a user logged in as admin.
+* There will be 4 pages navigable from the navbar for the logged in user: Home, Add A Quote, My Quotes and My Comments.
+An aditional 5th, ADMIN, will be navigable fo a user logged in as 'admin'.

-* There will be an Add Quote page where users enter the details of a quote they would like to add: Theme, Book, Chapter, Start Verse, End Verse (optional) and quote Text.
-There is a lage Add Quote button at the bottom which will submit the quote to the database as an object.
+* The Add Quote page where users enter the details of a quote they would like to add: Theme, Book, Chapter, Start Verse, End Verse (optional) and quote Text.
+    * There is a lage Add Quote button at the bottom which will submit the quote to the database as an object.

 * My Quotes page to show the user all the quotes that they have added.
 Same structure as Search results page but each quote will have edit and delete buttons on the top right of each quote card.
+    * Possible message that user has not added any quotes yet and link to the Add a Quote page.
+    * No links to login or register because user must be already logged in to be on this page.

-* The delete buttons on the MyQuotes page will open a modal asking the user to confirm the quote delete before deleting it from the database.
+    * The delete buttons for quotes will open a modal asking the user to confirm the quote delete before deleting it from the database.

-* The Edit buttons on the my quotes page will navigate to an edit quote page which looks the same as the add quote page but will be prepoulated with values for the quote being edited.
-There will be an option here to cancel the edit, which will return to the My Quotes page.
+    * The Edit buttons on the my quotes page will navigate to an Edit Quote page which looks the same as the add quote page but will be prepoulated with values for the quote being edited.
+There will be an option here to cancel the edit, which will return to the My Quotes page or a button to submit the edited quoote.

 * There will be a My Comments page listing the quotes on which a user has commented.
 All the comments for a quote will be shown but the ones made by the user will have buttons to edit or delete the comment.